-We understand that your underlying Key Performance Indicator (KPI) for marketing is your Return On Investment(ROI).
+We understand that your underlying Key Performance Indicators (KPIs) for marketing is your Return On Investment(ROI).
 As a business owner, we are aware of the importance of making sure your marketing is working and is growing your business.
 Each individual campaign should be able to illustrate the return in sales that it is bringing your business.
 This is essential to your business, however with so many reporting tools, so many businesses claiming to provide an 80x ROI it can often get lost in the mirage of information available.

-Deciding The KPI For You
+Deciding The KPIs For You

-When deciding on the KPI’s that you believe are relevant to you, a method that is often overlooked is to first understand what your goals are.
-This could be specific goals for the year and it could be goals that are seasonal and goals that you create throughout the trading year.
-By working backwards from your goals you can clearly understand what it is that you need to do in order to reach said goal and what can areas you should measure in order to track the success of the goal.
+When deciding on the KPIs that you believe are relevant to you, a method that is often overlooked is to first understand what your goals are.
+These could be specific goals for the year and it could be goals that are seasonal and goals that you create throughout the trading year.
+By working backwards from your goals you can clearly understand what it is that you need to do in order to reach the said goal and what can areas you should measure in order to track the success of the goal.

-For example, should your goal be to boost sales 25% in the next six months, you should consider tracking daily sales, conversion rates, and site traffic.
+For example, should your goal be to boost sales by 25% in the next six months, you should consider tracking daily sales, conversion rates, and site traffic.
 This goal may illustrate that conversion rate is a particularly weak area of your business if you were to then decide that you wanted to improve that as a long-term goal, you should look at measuring metrics specific to conversion rate optimisation.
 These would be shopping cart abandonment, competitive price trends and importantly still conversion rates.

 Your website provides the best opportunity to capitalise on sales opportunities, a common marketing goal is to grow site traffic x% in the next year.
 To successfully achieve and measure this objective it is important to specifically look at a KPI such as site traffic, traffic sources, promotional CTR’s for any more information on CTR’s have a look at our blog.
 Social shares can also be a good indicator if you seeing an increase in traffic sources from social media.
 However, if you are pushing your marketing but not always in a relevant and engaging way you may notice an increase in your bounce rate, so it is important to track bounce rate.